 WATCH THIS BLOG POST IN VIDEO FORMAT

-What this means is that it helps you track how well your pages are ranking for targeted keywords on Google search engine results pages (SERPs).
-In other words, if you write a blog post about a particular topic that you’re trying to rank for, it lets you track that keyword phrase in the search engine (like Google) to see where you’re ranking and how keyword positions have changed over time.
+This means that it helps you track how well your pages are ranking for targeted keywords on Google search engine results pages (SERPs).
+In other words, if you write a blog post about a particular topic that you’re trying to rank for, it lets you track that keyword phrase in the search engine (like Google and other search engines) to see where you’re ranking and how keyword positions have changed over time.